LarryPriest/SuperComputer/README.md

 The main focus is on the Raspberry PI pico module

 Coding is done with CircuitPython. inspirational thanks to Adafruit(esp.
-DanH for the Asyncio)
+DanH et al. for the Asyncio)

 to be added the schematics and photos.